The Battle Cards Are Set – Who Will Win?

 Let me tell you a story, then I’ll make my point.

-It comes from a conversation I heard the other day in a real estate FB group.
+It comes from a conversation I came across in a real estate FB group.
 The agent, it was a conversation he’d had with a homeowner attempting to sell her home.
 In his own words, here’s how the story went:

 The agent said, “I was talking to an FSBO today when I asked the homeowner about how she went about pricing her home.”
 She said, referring to the homeowner, “I invited 3 real estate agents to my house and they did a Comparative Marketing Analysis (CMA).”